Wynntils/Antiope/README.md

 ```

 ## Building the native library from source
-### This is required for any changes to the C code.
+This is required for any changes to the C code.

 This guide is for WSL (Ubuntu) and it also probably works on normal Linux.
 It definitely does not work on macOS/Windows.

+### Prerequisites
 Start by installing a lot of dependencies:
 ```shell
 sudo apt update